anastasd/Passman/README.md

 # Passman
 A very simple console password manager written in Java.

-Creates a "passman.store" file and puts passwords in it, encrypted with AES/CBC and protected by a master password.
+Creates a file and puts passwords in it, encrypted with AES/CBC and protected by a master password.

 Example usage:
 ```Java